|

 9. See a Show at Royal Albert Hall

-The Royal Albert Hall in Kensington, London is an architectural beauty hard to miss, and is well worth visiting while you’re in Kensington.
+The Royal Albert Hall in Kensington, London is an architectural beauty hard to miss, and well worth visiting while you’re in Kensington.

 Built in 1871 and named after Queen Victoria’s husband Prince Albert, the Royal Albert Hall was designed as a multi-purpose venue for concerts, conferences, exhibitions and more.